 Professional and managerial competencies

 People who act with integrity and adhere to the best professional standards create respect and desire for dialogue and cooperation.
-They create trust and respect by taking personal responsibility and through their openness, honesty and willingness to work with challenges and towards the common good.
+They create trust and respect by taking personal responsibility and through their openness, honesty, and willingness to work with challenges and towards the common good.

 People who are motivated typically have the drive and commitment needed to achieve the desired goals in the job.
 They are aware of what is needed to succeed, and although they have a clear picture of the desired goal, they understand that flexibility and the ability needed to adapt to different situations are important factors that are an integral part of the process.

-In four key areas, a High Performer's "DNA" can be identified and assessed: Competencies, Behaviour, Experience and Motivation.
+In four key areas, a High Performer's "DNA" can be identified and assessed: Competencies, Behaviour, Experience, and Motivation.

 In principle, all four elements must be present before Nordic Headhunting describes a person as a High Performer.
 The degree and shape of the various elements will vary according to the specific job.
-The goal is to find a high level of competence combined with the right experience, behavior and motivation.
-Thus, it is essential that the candidate's behaviour harmonizes with the company's and the team's culture, and that they continuously manage to develop their competencies and - not least - are strongly motivated by the position and business.
+The goal is to find a high level of competence combined with the right experience, behavior, and motivation.
+Thus, it is essential that the candidate's behavior harmonizes with the company's and the team's culture, and that they continuously manage to develop their competencies and - not least - are strongly motivated by the position and business.